supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/23-Explore-Azure-Databricks.md

 Similarly to Azure Synapse Analytics, an Azure Databricks *workspace* provides a central point for managing Databricks clusters, data, and resources on Azure.

-## Task 1: Task Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

-## Task 2: Provision an Azure Databricks workspace
+## Task 1: Provision an Azure Databricks workspace

 In this exercise, you'll use a script to provision a new Azure Databricks workspace.